 Large AC units are designed to turn on and off frequently after short periods.
 The time it stays on may not be enough to regulate the humid air in your home.
 This always results in very high levels of humidity.
 This is why you need proper professional advice before getting an AC to get the size that will be right for your space.
-Level 9 Heating & Cooling has experienced HVAC technicians that can advise you on the correct AC size that can efficiently regulate the temperature and humidity in your Washington, St. Louis home.
+Level 9 Heating, Cooling, and Plumbing has experienced HVAC technicians that can advise you on the correct AC size that can efficiently regulate the temperature and humidity in your Washington, St. Louis home.

 6. Wrong Settings

 The settings options in your AC unit contribute to normal or high humidity levels.
 The correct settings options will allow your AC unit to operate effectively.
 You might think that running the fan will help get rid of moisture in the air, but that may increase the humidity levels in your house.
 This is because as the fan moves the air without the AC running, it may lead to blowing back the moisture that the AC had removed back to the house.